Somb10/-SML5202-2021-Final/page5.md

 <body style="background-color:powderblue;">
 <h1>Wikipedia search tool</h1>
 <p>This example searches the English Wikipedia site.
 Type a term into the box and see the results appear on this page.</p>
-<p>Note: In this example, it is placed within a column container.
-However, it can be simply included in a full page too.</p>

 <div class="row">
 <div class="col-sm-4">